golioth/developer-training/website/docs/zephyr-training/05_golioth/lightdb_stream.md

 ## Learning objectives

-With a Golioth System Client added to our C code, we can send data using the LightDB Stream API calls.
+With a Golioth client added to our C code, we can send data using the LightDB Stream API calls.

 * **Desired outcome(s)**
   1. Send time-series data to Golioth